 Department: Mary A. Rackham Institute Internship Program

 Top candidates are selected for interviews following a thorough process of application reviews.
 Interviewees indicate preference of dates among at least two options offered.
-Candidates attend an interview date with 4-6 other candidates.
-The interview day generally begins at 8:00am and lasts until 2pm; Adult track interviews are on Mondays, Child track interviews are on Thursdays, and Lifespan track interviews can be either day.
+Candidates attend an interview date with other candidates.
+The interview day generally begins at 8:00am and lasts until 2pm; Adult track interviews are on Mondays and Child track interviews are on Thursdays.
 Candidates interview with two to three training staff from sites in which they would be training.
 Candidates attend a clinical case conference during their visit, and meet with current interns for lunch.
 Interviewers submit independent ratings of candidates.
-Our rank-ordered list foro the Match is based on the data gathered during the interview as well as the overall fit between the applicant and the training program.
+Our rank-ordered list for the Match is based on the data gathered during the interview as well as the overall fit between the applicant and the training program.

 We have a strong commitment to creating an environment that is positive and supportive of growth around individual and cultural differences.
 We welcome applicants from all minority groups.

-Candidates for this full time internship program may apply to one or two of our three training tracks, each with training based in training-centered clinics within the University of Michigan's Mary A. Rackham Institute.
-Interns placed in our longstanding Lifespan Track will train and work in simultaneous, half-time rotations at our child/family program (University Center for the Child and the Family) and our adult outpatient program (Psychological Clinic).
-Interns placed in either our Adult Track or our Child/Family Track will train and work full-time in the one respective training clinic (adult or child/family clinics).
+Candidates for this full time internship program may apply to one of our two training tracks, each with training based in training-centered clinics within the University of Michigan's Mary A. Rackham Institute.
+Our Child Track interns train and work in our child/family clinic (the University Center for the Child and the Family) and our Adult Track interns train and work within our adult clinic (the University Psychological Clinic).
 Both units offer strong supervision and seminar programs.
 Both programs are integrative & evidence-based.
 The child program works with a wide group of clients in assessment, parent and family treatments, individual interventions, and psychoeducational groups and community consultation; the adult program works with individuals and couples using a range of therapeutic approaches, including CBT, ACT, DBT, CBASP, brief dynamic, systems, & other models.
-Both programs also provide experience in test administration and offer training in group interventions.
-Specialized training opportunities are available for interns placed in the adult or child-specific tracks (e.g. community outreach, school-based work, emergency room, inpatient or primary care shadowing, or supervision of junior trainees).
+Both programs also provide experience in test administration, and opportunities exist for some neuropsychological testing training as well.
+The Adult track offers training in group interventions.
+In addition to core rotations in outpatient psychotherapy and testing, specialized training opportunities are also available in community outreach, school-based work (Child track), group or couples therapy (Adult track) emergency room, inpatient or primary care shadowing, telehealth, or supervision of junior trainees.
+Specialized rotations may be minor rotations for a few months offering exposure to a different service up to 4 hours/week, or may be major and integrated throughout the year.
 Staff are primarily psychologists, with social workers and consulting psychiatrists.
 Training occurs in an interdisciplinary context that includes psychology practicum and social work students, MSW fellows, psychology postdoctoral fellows, and psychiatry residents.